-The attached site plan shows the proposed perimeter buffering that will preserve 30 percent of the existing natural vegetation (19.5 acres.)
-After the ten year mining period, the site will be reclaimed consistent with the reclamation plan included in the record.
+The attached site plan shows the proposed perimeter buffering along Clapp Road and Lucille Creek that will preserve 15 percent of the existing natural vegetation (12 acres.)

 Walkways, Sidewalks and Bike Paths.
 Pedestrian walkways or bicycle paths may be required where necessary to provide reasonable circulation or access to schools, playgrounds, shopping areas, transportation or other community facilities.
 Improvements must be constructed to standards adopted by the engineer.